Here's what to do when you find yourself on a different page from your boss when it comes to your performance.

 Think before you react

-When receiving a poor work performance review, it can stir some emotions that can quickly surface.
+When receiving negative feedback for poor work performance, it can stir some emotions that can quickly surface.
 If this happens to you, do your best to take a deep breath and count to three before you react with an outburst that might make matters worse.
 It's best to take the time to listen to your manager's input and allow yourself a few days to process the information before reacting or responding.

 If you believe there is validity to your manager's points, ask for an improvement plan that outlines specific goals and objectives.
 Make sure you align with your manager on specific ways to improve your work performance.
 The goals and objectives should be specific and quantitative with a specified time in which to reach them — the more specific, the clearer it will be that you have met the goals as requested.